Dalla Husband: Mexico

 In May 1940, she left for Mexico where a group of Canadian and other artists were working.
 She died in Mexico City at the age of 44, of blood poisoning after undergoing ear surgery.
 Her Mexican death certificate dated August 16, 1943 states that Dalla Husband, listed as a painter, died from postoperative cardiac failure ("Insuficiencia Cardiaca Postoperativia") at the Cowdray Hospital, the American British Cowdray Medical Centre.
 According to the certificate, she is buried in Mexico City at the Panteón Jardín along with many distinguished figures from Mexican music, art and cinema.

 Collections

 Two of her etchings along with Trevelyan's gallery brochure, The Circulating Library of Pictures, containing her name as a contributor, are found in Trevelyan's scrapbook, datable 1938-1940, in the Tate Museum archives.

+The Langston Hughes papers in the collection of Yale University Archives contains a short letter to Hughes from Husband in reference to the engravings she made for his poem Madrid.
+This undated letter was sent to Hughes from an address in the historic centre of Mexico City and includes one engraving.

 In 1989, the Winnipeg Art Gallery acquired a substantial collection of Husband's art: significant oil paintings (Machinist; Dream Landscape; Bird; Man, Horse and Cart) and several etchings.